Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 • Hydraulic thrust

-πŸ‘‰ This makes it more vulnerable to wear.
+Therefore, it is naturally more vulnerable to wear.

-Misalignment often affects the front bearing more due to its position relative to the pump.
+Likewise, misalignment often affects the front bearing more severely because of its position within the pump assembly.

-Front bearing failure is a symptom of seal failure or hydraulic stress
+👉 In many cases, front bearing failure is actually a symptom of seal failure, cavitation, or excessive hydraulic stress.

 • Avoid over-greasing

-• Replace seals at first sign of leakage
+• Replace seals at the first sign of leakage

 • Check for cavitation